Teachers Summer Institute

 Register for TSI 2020

-You may enroll in TSI online or by phone, fax or standard mail.
-You may choose to register for three graduate-level credits or for noncredit.
-In addition, Pennsylvania certified teachers receive Act 48 hours and out-of-state teachers receive documentation of professional continuing education hours.
-The tuition includes course credits, room, and meals.
+Participants are registered for Growth Mindset for Art and Design Education (EVTI609) and may take it for noncredit or for three graduate-level credits.
+High school teachers are encouraged to enroll.
+PA certified teachers receive Act 48 hours and out-of-state teachers receive documentation of professional continuing education hours.
 For additional information on TSI, please contact 215.965.4030 or email@example.com.

 - Make art in an exciting studio setting